bihealth/seasnap-pipeline/documentation/tmod.md

 [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) database, including
 gene ontologies etc.

 The only issue you need to know if you want to run tmod with the default db's is that the default databases are defined using human gene symbols ([HGNC](https://www.genenames.org/) symbols) or human Entrez IDs.
+So, what if you have another organism, e.g. mouse?

+For msigdb, we use the msigdbr package that contains mappings between human IDs of the MSigDB and a number of other organisms (notably including mouse).
+To use these mappings, simply make sure that there is no `taxonID` in the `tmod: databases: ...` section.
+Then, the taxonID from the `DE_config.yaml` file, sections `organism_defaults:` / `organism:` will be used. sea-snap will then attempt to use this taxon for getting the database from the `msigdbr` package, and the genes will have native Entrez IDs.

+Alternatively, modify the
+`tmod: databases: ...:` configuration, inserting a `taxonID:` indicating the taxon ID of the organism that you are analysing.
+E.g., if your samples are from mouse, use `taxonID: 10090`.
+The mappings to that organism contained in the msigdbr package will be used.

-If you are using a standard organism (eg. mouse) and if the entrez IDs and an annotation DBI are defined for that organism in the config file (which they normally should), you will be fine.
+The tmod database does not by itself contain such mappings.
+However, if you are using a standard organism (eg. mouse) and if the entrez IDs and an annotation DBI are defined for that organism in the config file (which they normally should), you should be fine.
+The package orthomapper will map your IDs to the IDs of the database.
 If not, you need to provide a mapping between your IDs and the HGNC IDs yourself and need to read the [gory details](#mapping) below.
 You also need to read on if you plan to use custom DBs.

 Following databases are predefined in `sea-snap/defaults/DE_config_defaults.yaml`, section `tmod`: